You got this.

 2

-You have to work hard to be “high vibe”
+You have to work hard to be high vibe

 Raising your vibration isn’t about being perfect, positive, or polished.

 It’s about relaxing into your truth, befriending your body, and choosing joy without force.
-Frequency rises when you feel safe to be real.

 3